A Baptist Reflection on Baptism

 April 6,2025

-As a lifelong Southern Baptist, when I study the scriptures that speak about baptism, I come away with a lot of questions.
+As a lifelong Southern Baptist, when I study the scriptures around baptism, I come away with a lot of questions.
+I have really struggled to find suitable answers to these questions from Southern Baptist sources.
 The typical Southern Baptist’s theology of baptism can be summed up as the following statements:

 - Baptism is only for those who have trusted in Christ Jesus through faith.